ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2019-12-06-mapping-cx-journey-blog-post.md

 Meet Charlotte.
 She is a resident of Northern California who survived the devastating Camp Fire which burned nearly 154,000 acres.
 Her house where she lives with her aging mother, husband, and three children was destroyed and her family farm severely damaged.

 To Charlotte, this is a tragic life event that is upending her existence.
-To the Federal Government it triggers possible eligibility for programs spread across dozens of agencies, not to mention state and local government and charities.
+To the Federal Government, it triggers possible eligibility for programs spread across dozens of agencies, not to mention state and local government and charities.
 It might mean assistance from the U.S. Department of Agriculture for the farm, a loan from the Small Business Administration, grants from the Federal Emergency Management Agency, help from the Department of Housing and Urban Development for housing, and help from the Department of Health and Human Services for health challenges.
 Each has their own process, regulations, and paperwork.

 Imagine if the U.S. government understood how each of its services were part of a broader customer journey.
 How might federal agencies change their approach or even work together?
 How might citizens think differently about those services and their overall experience with government?